-Income protection can cover you for.
+Income protection calculator: How much cover you could get

 Dentistry is a medical profession that is considered by the healthcare practitioners as being potentially hazardous due to a number of significant health risks.
 Dentists are not only at risk for a blood borne viral infection, but they are also exposed to certain conditions on a daily basis, which include:

-|Dentists are at high risk of infection of a life-threatening blood borne disease, such as HIV or viral Hepatitis, which are often transmitted through sharp instruments (such as needles), spatter and aerosol.|
+|Infections||Dentists are at high risk of infection of a life-threatening blood borne disease, such as HIV or viral Hepatitis, which are often transmitted through sharp instruments (such as needles), spatter and aerosol.|

-|Percutaneous involves any medical surgeries that require the practitioner to access the inner organs or other tissues using a sharp instrument (such as needle) to puncture the skin, rather than an “open” method where the organs or tissues are exposed with the use of a scalpel.|
+|Percutaneous exposure incidents||Percutaneous involves any medical surgeries that require the practitioner to access the inner organs or other tissues using a sharp instrument (such as needle) to puncture the skin, rather than an “open” method where the organs or tissues are exposed with the use of a scalpel.|

 On the other hand, non-ionizing radiation may occur through lasers practice in dental procedures, use of composites and other resins, which becoming a concern due to the potential hazard to the eyes and other tissues.

 In addition, exposure to toxic chemicals, such mercury (through amalgam fillings), pose a significant threat to dental workers as inhalation of mercury vapour in high doses can lead to biological and neurological problems.

 |Noise||Certain sounds of dental equipments may lead to noise-induced hearing loss and the first complication that often encourages dentists to seek a hearing evaluation is the presence of tinnitus - a condition in which the ear is persistently “ringing,” and not caused by the outside sounds.|

-|Musculoskeletal injuries affect dentists significantly more compared to other healthcare workers.
+|Musculoskeletal disorders||Musculoskeletal injuries affect dentists significantly more compared to other healthcare workers.
 A dentist’s posture is constrained when they are performing a procedure, in which they may be standing up or sitting down, close to the patient who is in a sitting or lying down position.|

 |Psychological problems||Work-related psychological disorders are prevalent in the dental field, with stress, tension, depression, emotional exhaustion and depersonalisation as the common contributing factors.|

-|Using gloves and other protective equipments are imperative for dental professionals, particularly in the effort of reducing the transmission of blood borne pathogens.
+|Dermatitis||Using gloves and other protective equipments are imperative for dental professionals, particularly in the effort of reducing the transmission of blood borne pathogens.
 However, it has been reported that dentists often have allergic reactions to gloves containing latex, which may result in skin irritation.|

 Income protection does not only provide you with a replacement income of up to 75% of your regular wage in the event of a serious illness or injury, but also covers you against the associated risks of your occupation as a dental practitioner.
 There are some features and benefits that are designed specifically to meet the needs of dentists.
 These include;

 In the event that you contract HIV, Hepatitis B or C even, you may requested by your professional governing board (such as the Dental Board of Australia) to cease performing any exposure prone procedures.
 Depending on the severity of the infection, you may have to stop working completely, even if you still have the ability to work.

-- Cover for Mental Illness: It has been noted in recent studies that due to the high level of stress, those who are in the medical profession are 20% more likely to stop working due to mental illness.
+It has been noted in studies that due to the high level of stress, those who are in the medical profession are 20% more likely to stop working due to mental illness.
 Dental practitioners in particular may be prone to different sources of professional stress, such as professional burnout, anxiety disorders and depression.

 What features should dentist look for when it comes to income protection?